We may receive compensation when you click on links to products from our partners.

 Instead of simply turning up at the interview on the day and doing your best to answer the hiring manager’s questions, show that you are a diligent person by getting in touch with the hiring manager and any other people in the company who you feel appropriate, to ask questions about the job before the interview date and after it.
 This will show that you are truly interested and engaged in the process and you will, of course, be much more memorable due to the extra communication between you and the people who do the hiring.

-Handwritten notes sent to the hiring manager after the interview are always appreciated and they help to show that you are really interested in the role, as well of course, as proving that you are a kind and thoughtful person – yes being kind really can be of benefit in business; it’s not all dog eat dog!
+Thank you notes (or emails) sent to the hiring manager after the interview are always appreciated and they help to show that you are really interested in the role, as well of course, as proving that you are a kind and thoughtful person – yes being kind really can be of benefit in business; it’s not all dog eat dog!

 Tell the Truth